Rick Perry Refuses To Comply With Subpoena, Says House ‘Impeachment Inquiry’ Isn’t Valid

 Energy Secretary Rick Perry is the latest top official in President Donald Trump‘s administration who has officially refused to comply with a House-issued subpoena that he was sent in early October requesting information related to his involvement with Trump’s Ukraine phone call to the Ukrainian president.

-According to The Hill, the U.S Department of Energy penned a letter to House Democrats on Friday — the official deadline for Perry’s compliance with the subpoena — in which he not only refused to comply, but took the opportunity to downplay the validity of the impeachment inquiry investigation.
-The letter reportedly used quotes around the term impeachment inquiry.
+According to The Hill, the U.S Department of Energy penned a letter to House Democrats on Friday — the official deadline for Perry’s compliance with the subpoena — in which he not only refused to comply, but took the opportunity to downplay the validity of the impeachment inquiry investigation, reportedly using quotes around the term “impeachment inquiry.”

 “As the Supreme Court has long recognized, a Congressional committee cannot exercise the investigative power of the full House of Representatives unless it has that power through proper delegation,” the letter read, referring to the lack of an official House vote to launch an impeachment inquiry into the president.

-Trump and several of his associates are under the investigative microscope to determine, in part, if Trump withheld U.S. military aide from Ukraine in a quid pro quo attempt to pressure the nation to investigate former Vice President Joe Biden’s son, Hunter Biden.
+Trump and several of his associates are under the investigative microscope to determine, in part, if Trump withheld U.S. military aide from Ukraine in a quid pro quo attempt to pressure the nation to investigate former vice president Joe Biden’s son, Hunter Biden.
 House Democrats have accused the president of using his power in an attempt to gather political ammunition for what could be his 2020 presidential election rival.

 Several House committee chairs sent Perry a letter in early October in which they expressed interest in what role Perry played in the entire controversy.